SatoshiumAI/.github/readme.md

 Verification rules, governance constraints, and safety boundaries.

 ### Intelligence Layer
-Interfaces, agents, and reasoning tools that interact with the platform’s knowledge structures.
+Interfaces, reasoning tools, and intelligent systems that interact with the platform’s knowledge structures.

 ### Simulation Layer
 Experimental environments used to test scenarios, models, and system behavior.